ckeditor/ckeditor5/docs/getting-started/integrations-cdn/react-default-cdn.md

 };
 ```

-In the example above, the `EventInfo` type is imported from the `https://cdn.ckeditor.com/typings/ckeditor5.d.ts` package, while the editor itself is loaded from the CDN.
-Note that `https://cdn.ckeditor.com/typings/ckeditor5.d.ts` is not an actual URL to the CKEditor&nbsp;5 typings file, but a synthetic TypeScript module providing typings for the editor.
-The actual typings are supplied by the `ckeditor5` package, which is a dependency of the `@ckeditor/ckeditor5-react` package.
+In the example above, the `EventInfo` type is imported from the `https://cdn.ckeditor.com/typings/ckeditor5.d.ts package`, while the editor itself loads from the CDN.
+Note that `https://cdn.ckeditor.com/typings/ckeditor5.d.ts` is not an actual URL to the CKEditor&nbsp;5 typings file but a synthetic TypeScript module providing typings for the editor.
+The `ckeditor5` package supplies the actual typings, which depend on the `@ckeditor/ckeditor5-react` package.

-Although this setup might seem a bit complex, it is designed to prevent users from directly importing anything from the `ckeditor5` package, which could lead to duplicated code issues.
+Although this setup might seem complex, it prevents users from directly importing anything from the `ckeditor5` package, which could lead to duplicated code issues.

-#### Typings for premium features
+#### Type definitions for premium features

-If you want to use types for premium features, you can import them in a similar way as the base editor types.
-Keep in mind that you need to install the `ckeditor5-premium-features` package in order to use them.
-You can do it by running the following command:
+If you want to use types for premium features, you can import them similarly to the base editor types.
+Remember that you need to install the `ckeditor5-premium-features` package to use them.
+You can do it by running the following command.

 ```bash
 npm install --save-dev ckeditor5-premium-features